Auto Raaja: Soundtrack

 Ilaiyaraaja re-used the tune "Sangathil Padatha" in Malayalam, Telugu (including its Tamil dubbed version), and Hindi films.
-The song was re-used in the Malayalam film Olangal at the request of Balu Mahendra as "Thumbi Vaa", Mahendra's 1986 Telugu film Nireekshana as "Aakasham Eenatido" and next in Kanne Kalaimaane, the dubbed version of Nireekshana, as "Neerveezhchi Thee Muttuthey".
+The song was re-used in the Malayalam film Olangal at the request of Balu Mahendra as "Thumbi Vaa", Mahendra's 1986 Telugu film Nireekshana as "Aakasham Eenatido" and in Kanne Kalaimaane, the dubbed version of Nireekshana, as "Neerveezhchi Thee Muttuthey".
 Mahendra loved the tune so much that he insisted having the tune again in his 1996 Hindi film Aur Ek Prem Kahani in the song "Monday To Uth Kar".
 It was also used in the 2009 Hindi film Paa as "Gumm Summ Gumm".

 Reception

 Kalki wrote Thengai Srinivasan's acting overshadowed other actors in the film.